quixio/quix-docs/docs/get-started/cli.md

 !!! tip

-    Repository IDs can be found by typing `quix repositories get`.
+    Repository IDs can be found by typing `quix repositories list`.